dyrii/dyrii-user-guide/docs/05_Data_Management.rst

 Dyrii supports migrating your existing data from Day One Classic and Day One v2.
 These import options are available in both iOS and Mac version of the app.

-Migrating from Day One Classic
+Migrating from Day One Classic:
 To import your entries from Day One Classic, follow the following steps.

 1. On your Mac, open Day One Classic and navigate to Preferences\Backup tab.